 - How to use technology, including your phone, and get access to the Internet

 On-site orientations may include a tour of the campus and other local sites to help you settle in.
-At orientations, you will also meet other students (local, international, and/or from UC campuses) who will be part of your experience.
+At orientations, you'll also meet other students (local, international, and/or from UC campuses) who will be part of your experience.

 Students with dis/Abilities

 Students with dis/abilities can and do study abroad.
 A successful experience is dependent upon careful planning, coordination, and communication.

 Focus on programs that best fit your interests, academic goals, and career aspirations.
 You'll work with the staff at the disability services and study abroad offices on your UC campus.
 They can help you identify strategies to remain flexible and think creatively about accessibility and realities abroad as some international locations can be different than what you are typically accustomed to in the US.
 They can also help you get the necessary paperwork you'll need to apply.

 After you apply, your UCEAP program specialist will coordinate with the institution abroad and connect you with those who can arrange for an accessible experience.
 If your needs cannot be accommodated at any point in the process, your advisors will help you choose another program.
 You will not be alone in this decision.